-At Compass Primary Academy reading and phonics are taught in accordance with the National Curriculum and the Revised Literacy Framework using Read, Write, Inc. and Oxford Reading Tree schemes.
+At Compass Primary Academy reading and phonics are taught in accordance with the National Curriculum and using Read, Write, Inc. and Oxford Reading Tree schemes.
 We are passionate about teaching children to read.
 Reading enriches children's vocabulary, their writing and their spelling.
 They have access to the wider curriculum and their self-esteem is enhanced because they realise they are succeeding.

 A key element to Read, Write, Inc. is that practice across EYFS and KS1 is completely consistent.
 All staff have received extensive training and have a shared understanding of how to teach children to read and write.
 Read, Write, Inc. uses strategies of participation, praise, pace, purpose and passion.
 These key teaching strategies ensure that every child has the opportunity to be successful.
 All children participate fully in the whole lesson.
 There is no chance for children to lose concentration.
 A lively pace keeps all the children fully engaged and teachers know the purpose of every activity and how it leads to the next.